 Contact the Insurance Company

-Contact the insurance carrier and let them know that there has been an accident and (file your claim).
-Provide the insurance with the information gathered at the accident, such as the name of the other driver's insurance carrier, the damages sustained, and the type of vehicle involved in the accident.
-If unable to immediately contact the insurance, do so as soon as possible.
+Contact your insurance provider and let them know that there has been an accident and (file your claim).
+Provide the insurance with the information gathered at the accident, such as the name of the other driver's insurance provider, the damages sustained, and the type of vehicle involved in the accident.
+If unable to immediately contact them, do so as soon as possible.
 Often, insurance companies have a time limit on how much time may pass before a claim can be filed.

 Authored by Carol Waterson